Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 Bringing the new brand to life

-Once the logo and visual identity were finalized, I prepared the brand assets for launch.
-This included logo variations, color and typography specifications, and usage guidelines to keep everything cohesive.
-I also developed templates and resources to help the PDXWIT team confidently apply the new brand in their day-to-day work.
+Once the logo and visual identity were finalized, I prepared the full set of brand assets for launch.
+This included logo variations, color and typography specifications, and clear usage guidelines to keep the system cohesive.
+I also developed templates and resources that made it easier for the PDXWIT team to apply the brand consistently in their day-to-day work.

-As the rollout began, I worked alongside the leadership team to support the transition.
-There were questions, small refinements, and a few unexpected challenges along the way, but each one helped strengthen how the brand performed across digital and print touchpoints.
+As the rollout began, I worked closely with the leadership team to support the transition.
+During rollout, some refinements helped strengthen the brand across applications.
+All of which helped strengthen how the brand performed across print, events, and digital communications.

-Seeing the new identity come to life across PDXWIT’s website, events, and communications was deeply meaningful.
-It represented not just a design solution but the spirit of a community that empowers, uplifts, and creates space for connection.
-Watching people embrace it and make it their own was one of the most rewarding parts of the process.
+Seeing the new identity come to life across PDXWIT’s events and communications was deeply meaningful.
+It represented more than a visual solution.
+It reflected the spirit of a community built on empowerment, support, and connection.
+Watching people embrace the brand and make it their own was one of the most rewarding parts of the process.

-This project reminded me why I love brand design.
-When done well, it goes beyond visuals, builds trust, and helps people see themselves as part of something bigger.
-I’m proud to have contributed to a visual foundation that will continue to evolve and support PDXWIT’s mission for years to come.
+This project reinforced why I love brand design.
+When done well, it builds trust and helps people see themselves as part of something bigger.
+I’m proud to have contributed to a visual foundation that can continue to evolve and support PDXWIT’s mission moving forward.

 Creating a visual language that feels authentic and inclusive

 Building a cohesive identity for PDXWIT meant choosing colors and typefaces that reflected both professionalism and warmth.
-The color palette centered on deep purples and bright accent tones, inspired by the organization’s commitment to diversity and empowerment.
-These choices helped the brand stand apart from typical tech-oriented aesthetics while still feeling grounded and confident.
+The color palette centered on deep purples paired with bright accent tones, inspired by the organization’s commitment to diversity and empowerment.
+These choices helped the brand stand apart from typical tech-focused aesthetics while remaining grounded and confident.

-Typography followed a similar mindset.
-I paired a modern sans-serif for headers with a clean, legible body type that worked well across digital and print applications.
-This combination allowed flexibility for both long-form communication and quick social updates, maintaining clarity and consistency.
+Typography followed the same mindset.
+I paired a modern sans-serif for headlines with a clean, highly legible body type that performed well across both print and digital applications.
+This combination supported everything from long-form communication to quick social updates while maintaining clarity and consistency.

-Together, these decisions built a foundation for accessibility, inclusivity, and energy.
-The system balanced bold visual expression with a strong sense of belonging, setting the tone for all future brand applications.
+Together, these decisions established a strong foundation for accessibility, inclusivity, and energy.
+The system balanced bold visual expression with a clear sense of belonging, creating a tone that felt welcoming without losing credibility.

-The result was a mark and system that felt vibrant and alive, something the team and community could be proud to stand behind.
+The result was a color and typography system that felt vibrant and alive, one the team and community could confidently stand behind and build upon.

 Establishing structure for a growing organization

-Once the visual direction was finalized, I developed a detailed brand guidelines document to help the team apply the identity consistently.
-The guide covered logo usage, color ratios, typography rules, and tone of imagery.
+Once the visual direction was finalized, I created a comprehensive brand guidelines document to help the team apply the identity consistently.
+The guide outlined logo usage, color ratios, typography rules, and guidance around imagery and tone.
 It served as both a teaching tool and a quality benchmark for anyone creating materials for PDXWIT.

-I established visual patterns that tied every piece together through color, typography, and hierarchy.
-This made it easy for volunteers and internal staff to create new pieces without starting from scratch each time.
+I defined clear visual patterns that connected every piece through color, typography, and hierarchy.
+This structure made it easier for volunteers and internal team members to create new assets without starting from scratch, while still maintaining consistency across touchpoints.

-Testing the materials in different formats helped me refine alignment, spacing, and accessibility.
-Small adjustments like font size and color contrast improved both usability and legibility.
+Testing the system across multiple formats helped refine alignment, spacing, and accessibility.
+Small adjustments to font sizing and color contrast improved both usability and legibility, especially in event and digital contexts.

-These refinements made the brand more adaptable, helping PDXWIT present a unified voice across every event while saving time and reducing design fatigue for the team.
+These refinements made the brand more adaptable and sustainable.
+The guidelines helped PDXWIT present a unified voice across events and communications while saving time and reducing design fatigue for the team.

 OUTCOME

 The final brand system brought clarity and unity to every touchpoint, from event signage to social graphics.
-Leadership and board members were thrilled to see how the new look captured both professionalism and approachability.
-For me, seeing the identity come to life across so many applications was deeply rewarding.
-It represented more than just a visual refresh.
-It gave the organization a strong foundation to grow, connect, and continue empowering women and underrepresented groups in tech.
+Leadership and board members responded positively to how the new identity balanced professionalism with approachability.
+For me, seeing the brand come to life across so many applications was deeply rewarding.
+It became more than a visual refresh.
+It provided PDXWIT with a strong foundation to grow, connect, and continue empowering women and underrepresented groups in technology.

 FUN FACTS

-Being part of the PDXWIT community has been a meaningful experience for me.
-During the logo development process, I suggested to my creative director that it would be helpful to have a dedicated Slack channel for real time communication and design feedback.
-That idea was shared with the broader PDXWIT team and it quickly became a popular resource.
-Today the channel supports job seekers, community members, and partner organizations by keeping everyone connected.
+During the logo development process, I suggested creating a dedicated Slack channel to support real time communication and quick design feedback.
+The idea was embraced by the broader PDXWIT team and quickly became a widely used resource.
+It supported job seekers, community members, and partner organizations by helping keep the community connected.

-In addition to serving as PDXWIT’s Design Lead, I also volunteer on the Event Photography team.
-Photographing events has given me another way to stay involved, meet new people, and support the organization’s mission from a different angle.
+In addition to serving as PDXWIT’s Design Lead, I also volunteered on the Event Photography team.
+Photographing events has given me another way to stay involved, meet new people, and support the organization’s mission from a different perspective.

 REFLECTION

-Every stage of this project reminded me that strong design grows from listening, collaboration, and care.
-I wasn’t just creating a logo, I was helping shape how an organization represented its values and people.
-The process deepened my understanding of what it means to build a brand that connects with both heart and purpose.
+Every stage of this project reinforced that strong design grows from listening, collaboration, and care.
+I was not just creating a logo.
+I was helping shape how an organization expressed its values and represented its people.
+The process deepened my understanding of how branding can create connection when it is rooted in purpose.

 LISTEN FIRST, DESIGN SECOND

-Early versions of the logo were more complex, but refining the design down to its most essential elements made the brand stronger and more flexible.
-Simplicity brought clarity and confidence.CONSISTENCY CREATES TRUST
+Early logo explorations were more complex, but refining the mark to its most essential elements made the identity stronger and more adaptable.
+Simplicity created clarity and allowed the brand to feel confident across many applications.CONSISTENCY CREATES TRUST

-Defining colors, typography, and tone in the brand guidelines gave everyone a shared framework.
-That consistency helped the organization present itself clearly across every touchpoint.
+Defining clear rules for color, typography, and tone through the brand guidelines gave the organization a shared framework.
+That consistency helped PDXWIT present itself clearly and cohesively across every touchpoint.

-This project reminded me how powerful design can be when it reflects the people behind it.
-Seeing PDXWIT use the identity to amplify its voice and connect with its community has been one of the most rewarding experiences of my career.
-It reaffirmed why I love building brands that help organizations tell their stories with authenticity and purpose.
+This project reaffirmed why I love brand design.
+When it reflects the people behind it, design becomes a tool for trust and connection.
+Seeing PDXWIT use the identity to amplify its voice and strengthen its community has been one of the most rewarding experiences of my career.